ajlanghorn/aws-ako20-cicd-security/content/Pipelines-as-Code/_index.md

 - There is a full audit trail for changes to the pipeline
 - There becomes a single source of truth for the pipeline, which can be viewed and edited by anyone (with permissions)

+The team you're working with has given you the location of a Jenkinsfile that they've previously stored in a Git repository.
+You can find it in [this repository](https://github.com/ajlanghorn/dvja/blob/master/Jenkinsfile).
+Keep the repository open in a separate tab, as you'll likely need to refer back to it a few times today.

+1. Read through the Jenkinsfile - can you understand what it's doing?
+1. In Jenkins, click New Item from the left sidebar.
+1. Under Item Name, enter `dvja`, and choose Pipeline as the item type.
+Click OK.
+1. Scroll to the bottom, and change the value of Definition from `Pipeline script` to `Pipeline script from SCM`.
+1. Choose `Git` from the available SCMs, and enter `https://github.com/ajlanghorn/dvja` as the Repository URL.
+1. Leave all other options the same, and click Save.

+At this stage, you should now have a job built, and ready to run in Jenkins.
+From the left, click `Build Now`, and then click the dashed line that appears next to the build entry in the Build History box toward the bottom left of the page.
+From here, we can see what Jenkins did.

+1. Read through the Jenkinsfile, and the output from Jenkins' build history.
+Can you work out what's going on?